jwplayer/ott-web-app/docs/configuration.md

 **APP_CONFIG_ALLOWED_SOURCES**

-A space separated list of 8-character IDs and/or url paths for config files that can be set using the `c=<config source>` query param.
+A **space** separated list of 8-character IDs and/or url paths for config files that can be set using the `app-config=<config source>` query param.
 You can mix ID's and paths as long as they are space separated.
 You do not need to add the value of `APP_CONFIG_DEFAULT_SOURCE` to this property.

 ---

-**APP_UNSAFE_ALLOW_DYNAMIC_CONFIG** - boolean flag which if true, enables any config ID or path to be specified with the `c=<config source>` query param
+**APP_UNSAFE_ALLOW_DYNAMIC_CONFIG** - boolean flag which if true, enables any config ID or path to be specified with the `app-config=<config source>` query param

   **Warning** - Generally the `APP_UNSAFE_ALLOW_DYNAMIC_CONFIG` option should only be used for dev and test, because it opens up your application so that anyone can specify their own config to run on your domain